 PDF file, its contents and metadata

 All attachments/documents recorded with the consultation

+Further details on the message content can be found at:

+https://developer.nhs.uk/apis/gpconnect-messaging-1-0/senddocument_payload.html

 When the PDF is generated, the provider system checks for previous versions of the PDF linked to this consultation.
 A previous version will exist if the clinician updates the consultation more than three hours after it was initially saved and committed.
 If there are no previous versions, the PDF is designated as [version 1].
 If there are previous versions, the PDF is designated [version 2/3/4…n].
 The version number is displayed in the title of the PDF (“Federated Consultation Report Version x”) and version field within the document itself.

-Send write-back via MESH
+Send message via MESH

-The provider system passes the write-back payload to the MESH client.
+The provider system passes the message to the MESH client.

 MESH file transfer

-The MESH client transfers the write-back payload to the MESH inbox in the consumer system of the registered practice.
+The MESH client transfers the message to the MESH inbox of the patient’s registered GP practice.

-Ingest write-back into workflow
+Retrieve message from MESH

-The consumer system of the registered practice retrieves the write-back payload from their MESH inbox and presents the PDF to the user in a designated workflow.
+The consumer system of the registered practice retrieves the message from their MESH inbox.

 Send infrastructure acknowledgement